 6. Outreach and messaging to the military and veteran population should be truthful, not misleading nor designed to incite fear, should always accurately and appropriately cite sources and present information in context.

 7. Organizations should be cautious about promising outcomes.
 Information should clearly state if a program or service is evidence-based or independently documented to be effective.
 Statements about the effectiveness of programs or services should include information on success rates and the documented source of this information.

 8. Coordination of care and follow up is essential when service members, veterans and family members are accessing multiple systems of care.
 Partners need to be actively engaging with other providers and systems as appropriate, while still respecting the confidentiality of the individual or family.

 In addition to the universal Guidelines for CARE, ACMF and our partners have developed sector-specific guidelines for the following (with more under development):

 - Behavioral Health

 - Veteran Courts

 To apply as an organization to join the Military/Veteran Resource Network, click here for more information or email email@example.com.

-Development and implementation of the Guidelines for CARE was made possible in part by a grant from St. Luke’s Health Initiatives (SLHI), a Phoenix based public foundation focused on Arizona health policy and strength‐based community development.
-For additional information, please visit www.SLHI.org.
+Development and implementation of the Guidelines for CARE was made possible in part by grants from Vitalyst Health Foundation, a Phoenix-based public foundation focused on Arizona health policy and strength‐based community development.
+For additional information, please visit www.VitalystHealth.org.